Learning Support Program

 Our SCIS Pudong Campus offers a limited-space, comprehensive program to assist students with specific needs.

-*Please note, the LSP is currently only offered at our SCIS Pudong Campus.
+*Please note, the Learning Support Program is currently only offered at SCIS Pudong.

 1. How do we offer support?